 - Handshake - Client sends first message of a key exchange protocol and server responds with the second message.
-Symmetric keys derived from the resulting secret. - For authentication only: use MAC - In fact, a "stream-MAC": To send more than one message, but without allowing reordering - For authentication + encryption: encrypt-then-MAC - stream-cipher, and "stream-MAC"
+Symmetric keys derived from the resulting secret. - For authentication only: use MAC - In fact, a "stream-MAC": To send more than one message, but without allowing reordering - For authentication + encryption, encryptthen-MAC ("stream" versions) - Or better, use Authenticated Encryption e.g. cipher-suite: RSA-OAEP for keyexchange, AES for SKE, HMAC-SHA256 for MAC (In TLS 1.3, Auth.
+Enc.)